Abhishek29192/bmi-next/applications/dxb/head/README.md

 Default is `false` (will not generate redirects)
 When set to `true` (will generate permanent redirect for old to new PDP url scheme e.g. from `/p/roof-products/zanda-protector-normalstein/svart/935895622/` to `/p/zanda-protector-normalstein-sort-betong-935895622`. redirects will be created at post build time)

+GATSBY_HIDE_RECOMMENDED_PRODUCTS -
+feature flag for show/hide recommended products on PDP Default is `false` (will not hide recommended products) When set to `true` will hide recommended products on PDP

 ### Setup Google reCAPTCHA

 1. Visit (Google reCAPTCHA)[https://www.google.com/recaptcha/admin]